Mimic (Marvel Comics): With the X-Men

-Calvin first encountered the X-Men when he got into a fight with X-Men members Beast and Iceman in their civilian identities and duplicated their powers to defeat them.
-He later came across Marvel Girl, and found out her secret after gaining Marvel Girl's telekinetic power.
-Rankin decided to seek out the X-Men in a plot to get to the machine and make their powers his permanently.
-Taking the costumed identity "Mimic", he went to their mansion and battled the X-Men.
-He then escaped them, taking Marvel Girl hostage and drove to the mine, knowing the rest would follow.
-As the others came near, he regained their abilities, and he used Cyclops's optic power to break through the rubble to the machine.
-The other X-Men freed Marvel Girl and battled Mimic.
-Initially, he gained the upper hand and activated the machine after using Professor X's power to understand how the machine worked, but his powers were removed by Ronald's device, as Professor Xavier had expected.
-Xavier then wiped his memory and let him go.
+Calvin Rankin first encounters the X-Men when he gets into a fight with X-Men members Beast and Iceman in their civilian identities and duplicates their powers to defeat them.
+He later encounters Marvel Girl and learns her secret identity after copying her telekinesis.
+Rankin decides to seek out the X-Men in a plot to get to the machine and permanently copy their powers.
+Taking the costumed identity "Mimic", he takes Marvel Girl hostage and drives to the mine, knowing the rest of the X-Men will follow.
+As the others came near, he regained their abilities, and he uses Cyclops's optic blasts to break through the rubble to the machine.
+The other X-Men free Marvel Girl and battle Mimic.
+Initially, he gains the upper hand and activates the machine after using Professor X's power to understand how the machine works, but his powers are removed by Ronald's device, as Professor Xavier had expected.
+Xavier wipes Mimic's memory and lets him go.

-It was while attending the same college as Jean Grey that his memory returned.
-In another attempt to gain the X-Men's abilities, Mimic set his sights on joining their ranks, becoming deputy leader in the process when he blackmailed his way into joining the X-Men.
-As a member of the team, he aided them against Banshee and Ogre of Factor Three, but soon began to antagonize the other X-Men with his arrogant behavior and ended up expelled after a fight with Cyclops.
-However, shortly afterwards he saved his ex-teammates from the Super-Adaptoid, defeating the android by tricking it into trying to copy his artificial powers.
-This battle robbed him of his abilities, and he was left powerless but a better person.
+Mimic regains his powers while attending the same college as Jean Grey.
+In another attempt to gain the X-Men's abilities, Mimic sets his sights on joining their ranks, becoming deputy leader in the process when he blackmails his way into joining the X-Men.
+As a member of the X-Men, he aids them against Banshee and Ogre of Factor Three, but soon begins to antagonize the other X-Men with his arrogant behavior and is expelled after a fight with Cyclops.
+Shortly afterwards, Mimic saves his ex-teammates from the Super-Adaptoid, defeating the android by tricking it into trying to copy his powers.
+This battle robs him of his abilities, and he is left powerless but a better person.